 Trains in Saudi Arabia

 As a nation driven by petroleum, Saudi Arabia’s transportation infrastructure doesn’t depend heavily on rails.
 According to the International Union of Railways in 2018, Saudi Arabia only has 2,939 kilometers of railway tracks, less than far smaller countries such as Mozambique (3,116 kilometers) and Serbia (3,724 kilometers).
 In fact, Saudi Arabia’s trains only carried about 300,000 passengers in 2019, only 130,000 more than in Latvia.

 Nevertheless, improvements to Saudi Arabia’s rail transportation are slowly but surely gathering steam, with three routes operated by two railway companies.

 It’s worth noting that the train station Medina is accessible to non-Muslims as it lies outside of central Medina.
 However, the train station in Mecca is not accessible to non-Muslims.
-Railway companies in Saudi Arabia generally have luggage limits similar to airlines
+It’s not currently possible to travel internationally by train from Saudi Arabia.
+However, there are proposals for a rail network linking the Gulf countries.
+Railway companies in Saudi Arabia generally have luggage limits similar to airlines.